 In October, the wooden sidewalks along the east side of Main from Washington to Jackson are removed and concrete sidewalks are installed.

 1895: Oswego’s first water tower, 112 feet tall, is filled for the first time.
 It was located at the corner of Washington and Van Buren streets.
-The village also buys a fire hose cart with which to fight fires.
+The village also buys a fire hose cart with which to fight fires and approves adding a tower to the village hall to house a fire bell and to be used to dry the fire brigade’s canvas fire hoses.

 1896: The Evangelical Association finishes and dedicates their new church at Washington and Madison streets, now called the Church of the Good Shepherd.